Receive internship credit

 - Portfolio website/blog (can be the one from classes)

 Students are strongly encouraged to submit drafts of these materials to the Career Studio or the internship director for review.
 Typos, misspelled names, poor descriptions can make it difficult to secure an internship, so you’ll want to polish these materials as much as possible.
 On your resume, list attributes industry leaders desire, not tasks assigned at places of employment.

-These forms need to be submitted to the internship coordinator and approved prior to registration and before starting the internship work.
+These forms need to be submitted to the internship director and approved prior to registration and before starting the internship work.